nrg500/monorepo/README.md

 We are only interested in which files were changed, not in the actual changes, so we add `--name-only` to get only the filenames.

 This gives us a list of filenames seperated by newlines.
 In order to find out which products the changes were made to, we use a regex with a capture group for the folder name (folder the product resides in).
 We filter out the duplicates as we may have made multiple changes to any one product.

+## Running the builds
+In order to run the product builds, we call on their specific `build.groovy` files in the product directories.
+The reason we want to always call these is to allow for customization in the build.
+The product is responsible for the way it is built and if any changes occur in the build of the product, it will trigger a rebuild of only that product due to the change being in the products' folder.

+We do want to allow for some sort of generic builds that we use frequently, so the product in turn can decide to call load a generic buildscript.
+Any time a generic build is changed we will have to run all the builds as we can not be sure which ones use them.
+(Theoretically we could, but the optimization here may not be worth the added complexity).